 What facilities are being proposed?

-- Community centre (events/theatre space & community meeting spaces)
+· Community centre (events/theatre space and community meeting spaces)

 Why are you proposing these facilities?

-The Council recently undertook an independent leisure facilities study which identified the key facilities Chiltern District Council should provide when the existing Chiltern Pools leisure centre closes.
+In 2016 the Council undertook an independent leisure facilities study which identified the key facilities Chiltern District Council should provide when the existing Chiltern Pools leisure centre closes.
+Background

 When will the new leisure/community facility be built?